 Order an author-signed hardback copy of Fascinated by Fungi online here at a substantial discount on the RRP.
-This is a time-limited offer to celebrate the launch a new edition of this bestselling 450-page beautifully illustrated hardback book with more than 1000 colour pictures.
+This is a time-limited offer on this bestselling 450-page beautifully illustrated hardback book with more than 1000 colour pictures.
 Bang up-to-date, this new edition incorporates recent taxonomic name changes resulting from recent DNA analysis, together with previously common synonyms and the British Mycological Society's recommended English names of fungi species.

 For millennia the mysterious nature of fungi has intrigued the intrepid.
 Fungal fruits of field and forest have fed the fearless, while the (surprisingly few) resulting fatalities have fuelled myths and legends.
 Monks and murderers have turned mushrooms to their advantage; artists and authors have fallen for the fascination of fungi.

 Once enticed in to this quirky kingdom, the magical mix of majesty and mystery has enough power to captivate the interest for a lifetime.
 But the complexity and scientific jargon of the subject made it difficult for newcomers to gain a broad view of this vast topic...
 Problem solved!
 Fascinated by Fungi is an easy-to-follow introduction to a complex and largely unexplored kingdom of life and the history, mystery, facts and fiction born out of the fascinating foibles of mushrooms, toadstools and other fungi.